 Our ferry left Te Anau Downs at 2:30pm.
-After the bumpy, hour-long boat ride, we set foot on land at Glade Wharf.
-A big sign welcomes you and points to the trail.
-It started raining, of course - because that is what it does in New Zealand - so we put on our rain gear and headed down the trail.
+After a bumpy, hour-long boat ride, we set foot on land at Glade Wharf.
+A big welcome sign points to the trail.
+It started raining, of course – because that is what it does in New Zealand – so we put on rain gear and headed down the trail.
 A lush beech forest led to a clearing, then more trees and the Clinton River.
 It is an easy hike and took 45-min. to reach Clinton Hut.

 Clinton Hut has two separate dorms with bunk beds, a separate kitchen/dining area and bathrooms.

-There isn’t much to do once you reach the hut, aside from eat, sleep, socialize and read old magazines and informational literature about the area.
+There isn’t much to do once you reach the hut, aside from eat, sleep, socialize, read old magazines and informational literature about the area.
 You can wonder around outside, but if it isn’t raining, the sandflies will drive you back indoors.
 Don’t forget bug spray!
-The hut master/ranger will collect your tickets and at 7:30pm, give an informative speech about the area and weather report.
+The hut master/ranger will collect tickets and at 7:30pm, give an informative speech about the area and weather report.

 Day 2: Clinton Hut to Mintaro Hut (16.5km / 7m)

-We had nice weather until the last hour of the trek.
+Weather was nice, until the last hour of the trek.
 Then it started raining again and temperatures dropped.
 We are faster than average hikers and were glad to arrive at Mintaro Hut in 4.5 hours.
-We were the first to arrive and with wood provided, started a fire in the stove to warm the kitchen/dining area.
+We were the first to arrive and with provided wood, started a fire in the stove to warm the kitchen/dining area.

 Day 3 – Mintaro Hut over Mackinnon Pass (1,154m) to Dumpling Hut (14km)

 Expect lots of switchbacks going up the pass and down.
-We spent an hour at the top enjoying panoramic views of snow-capped mountains in the distance, Clinton Valley and taking pictures of the monument.
+We spent an hour at the top enjoying panoramic views of distant now-capped mountains, Clinton Valley and taking pictures of the monument.
 After passing the highest point on the trek, MacKinnon Shelter, we started the long descent.